KiFoundation/ki-tools/CONTRIBUTING.md

     - [Release Procedure](#release-procedure)
     - [Point Release Procedure](#point-release-procedure)

-Thank you for considering making contributions to Gaia and related repositories!
+Thank you for considering making contributions!

 Contributing to this repo can mean many things such as participating in discussion or proposing code changes.
 To ensure a smooth workflow for all